-When this website launched in 2012, relatively little information about international arbitration was freely available in the field of international arbitration.
+When this website launched in 2012, relatively little information about international arbitration was freely available online.
 The goal of this website was to provide access to genuinely useful international arbitration information and free online international arbitration resources, making information about international arbitration more readily available for businesses, lawyers, in-house counsel, government officials, students and academics alike.
 In addition to empowering arbitration end-users to play a more active role with respect to their cases, should they wish to do so, it was hoped that some of these tools would be of genuine use.

-Created by international arbitration lawyer William Kirtley of Aceris Law, this website was lauded as “a very interesting and thorough resource for international arbitration” by a leading arbitration law journal from its outset.
-It includes many unique international arbitration resources, such as an international arbitration search engine that indexes nearly all public resources for information concerning international arbitration, the first “full” international arbitration cost calculators, an online library of books on international arbitration and an arbitration database with arbitration decisions and commentary from the public domain.
+Created by international arbitration lawyer William Kirtley of Aceris Law, this website was lauded as “a very interesting and thorough resource for international arbitration” by a leading arbitration law journal from the very outset.
+It includes many unique international arbitration resources, such as an international arbitration search engine that indexes nearly all public resources for information concerning international arbitration, the first “full” international arbitration cost calculators that automatically estimates the cost of any ICC, ICSID, LCIA, SIAC or ICDR arbitration, an online library of books on international arbitration and an arbitration database with arbitration decisions and commentary from the public domain.
 The organisation of resources is described below.

 1. Should International Arbitration Be Used To Resolve A Dispute?